Survey: Today’s teaching force is less experienced, more open to change

 The opportunity to advocate for policies that will better serve students and retain excellent teachers.

 Fellows are demonstrably effective classroom teachers who are in the “second stage” (teachers who have completed 2-10 years of teaching) of their teaching careers.
-Currently, about 150 Teaching Policy Fellows nationwide are engaging in “big picture” education reform in Boston, Chicago, Indianapolis, Los Angeles, Memphis, and Washington, D.C.
+Currently, about 150 Teaching Policy Fellows nationwide are engaging in “big picture” education reform in Boston, Chicago, Indianapolis, Los Angeles, Memphis, Washington, D.C, and Nashville.
 In each of our cities, Fellows bring a wide array of experience to their cohort.
 Teaching Policy Fellows are all current classroom teachers who teach a variety of subjects and grades, spanning from kindergarten through twelfth grade, in urban district, pilot, or charter schools.
 They have entered the teaching profession through varied routes, including alternative teacher training programs such as Teach for America.
 Many Fellows are actively involved in their local teachers unions as building reps and leadership committee members, and many are equally involved in school- or district-based leadership.
 Amongst our Fellows are National Board Certified teachers and Citywide Teachers of the Year.
 Across the nation, Teaching Policy Fellows are united by their passion for teaching and their aspiration to modernize the teaching profession so that more top-performing teachers will want stay in the classroom.

 Check out this infographic to learn more about the Fellowship.